 And once you climb ALL the way up, you can get views like this!

-One last thing to note–Montmartre is filled with sooooo many hills, so wear some comfy walking shoes.
+One last thing to note – Montmartre is filled with sooooo many hills, so wear some comfy walking shoes.
 Today is not the day to show off your newest heels.
+I absolutely fell head over heels in love with Montmartre, and it definitely belongs on your Paris bucket list.

 8| Visit Sacre-Coeur at Night

 While you’re in the Montmartre neighborhood, climb up to the Sacre-Couer and take in views of Paris at night.
 From the top of the hill, you can see why it’s called the city of lights!
-The night I visited, there was a spontaneous little concert…definitely one of the most unique things to do in Paris.
+The night I visited, there was a spontaneous little concert…definitely one of the best things to add to your Paris bucket list.

 It’s not so shabby to visit during the day either.
 However, it can definitely get crowded, so make sure you’re prepared.